microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 Joins a player to that session if once already exists.

 ### [Scripts](Scripts)
+---
 Scripts related to the sharing and networking features.

 #### [Editor](Scripts/Editor)
+---
+Scripts for in editor use only.

 ##### SharingMenu.cs
 Enables users to start the Sharing Service, Sharing Manager, and Profiler from the Unity Editor via the HoloToolkit Menu.